 Popular microblogging service Twitter is used by millions of people around the world to exchange views, thoughts, and random updates about daily lives.
 But it’s this popularity that has also caused some consternation: workplaces, colleges, and schools block it to ensure students concentrate on core tasks.
-Entire countries restrict access because of Twitter’s potential to organize protests and ensure that the truth sees the light of day.
+Entire countries (most recently, Nigeria) restrict access because of Twitter’s potential to organize protests and ensure that the truth sees the light of day.

 If you currently face hurdles in accessing Twitter, then your best bet is to use a VPN to unblock the service.